Ethical Dilemmas in Strategic Games: Axioms

 The Monotonicity axiom states that if each action profile of coalition $C$ forces a specific formula in set $X$ to be true under a more relaxed constraint $s'$ on sacrifice, then each action profile of a larger coalition $D$ forces a specific formula in set $X$ to be true under a stronger constraint $s$.
 A hypothetical Monotonicity axiom with single bracket modality in the conclusion is also not sound.
-For example, $ [m_a\!:\!d_1,d_2,d_3]_{m_a, m_b\mapsto 2,1} $ in the setting of Figure~\ref{intro figure}.
-However, $ \neg[m_a,m_b\!:\!d_1,d_2,d_3]_{m_a,m_b\mapsto 2,1} $.
-Once an action of agent $m_b$ is fixed, this action will guarantee that the entire population of village $v_2$ will die or it will guarantee that the entire population of village $v_3$ will die, see Figure~\ref{intro figure}.
-Hence, $ [m_a,m_b\!:\!d_2,d_3]_{m_a,m_b\mapsto 2,1} $ and $ \neg[m_a,m_b\!:\!d_1,d_2,d_3]_{m_a,m_b\mapsto 2,1} $ due to the minimality condition.
+The Minimality axiom captures the minimality requirement of item 4(b) in Definition~\ref{sat}.